kaapyth0n/uPyLoRaWAN/README.md

 Software for a device called SBI (Smart Boiler Interface) which collects data from sensors, manipulates the output to control the boiler and keeps connection to the LoRaWAN gateway by sending the current values and receiving commands with LoRaWAN.

 # LoRaWAN
 I'm actually not using TTN infrastructure for my application, I'm using my own gateway which would be connected then to my own server.
 But anyway, the gateway only supports valid LoRaWAN messages, so you need to register a device in the gateway first.
 There are two options generally: OTAA or ABP.
 Currently we are using ABP mode.
-Device EUI is generated on the gateway, and for ABP I need to provide Device Address, Network Session Key and Application Session Key, they are set in the config.py (see config.example.py).
+Device EUI is generated on the gateway, and for ABP I need to provide Device Address, Network Session Key and Application Session Key, they are set in the config.py (see `config.example.py`).

 The SBI acts as a Class C device, as it's connected to mains.

 Main branch is called LoRaWAN, click on [here](https://github.com/kaapyth0n/uPyLoRaWAN/tree/LoRaWAN).

 Protocol examples:
---> 01010100af Configure (01) using sequence number 01 the boiler setpoint (01) with the value 17.5 (0x00AF),
+* --> 01010100af Configure (01) using sequence number 01 the boiler setpoint (01) with the value 17.5 (0x00AF),
-<-- 05000100af Notify (05) using sequence number 00 that the boiler setpoint (01) has changed to the value 17.5 (0x00AF)
+* <-- 05000100af Notify (05) using sequence number 00 that the boiler setpoint (01) has changed to the value 17.5 (0x00AF)
-<-- 04010100 Acknowledge (04) using sequence number 01 that the boiler setpoint (01) was changed successfully (00)
+* <-- 04010100 Acknowledge (04) using sequence number 01 that the boiler setpoint (01) was changed successfully (00)

+All parameters are enumerated in `config_manager.py`

 # Hardware
 The device is a FB2-3_14 board [Fractal Set](https://drive.google.com/file/d/1T3OamZlSymlYZOmwFk_QJ0Zuoa1NRuzf/view?usp=drive_link) with Raspberry Pi Pico W module as a controller and MicroPython installed there.